Skip to content

 Criminal Regulatory & Environmental

 Hamish is developing an environmental, criminal regulatory, and health & safety practice.
-He has appeared as sole counsel in both the Crown Court and Magistrates’ Court, including in regulatory proceedings and driving cases.
-Hamish was instructed in the following matters:
+He has appeared as sole counsel in both the Crown Court and Magistrates’ Court, for both the prosecution and defence.
+Recent examples of Hamish’s instructions are as follows:

-• Environment Agency v South West Water Limited [2023] (awaiting judgment): a long-running Environment Agency prosecution of a water company concerning a series of alleged illegal water discharge activities and contraventions of environmental permits (led by Dominic Kay KC and Malcolm Galloway)
+• Environment Agency v South West Water Limited [2023]: a long-running Environment Agency prosecution of a water company concerning a series of alleged illegal water discharge activities and contraventions of environmental permits (led by Dominic Kay KC and Malcolm Galloway).

 • Reeves v Reeves & Curnock [2023] EWHC 73 (Ch): representing the claimant in these quasi-criminal contempt of court proceedings in relation to allegedly false statements made in previous proceedings.
 Useful guidance provided by the court on the test for permission to bring committal proceedings.